zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Factory Method Pattern.md

 	 - but it also creates products
 		- Despite its name it's not the main purpose
 4. Overrides the methods for creating products
+	- They can use the default implementation of the Creator for other operations (business logic)

 [[Creational Patterns]]